 Acupuncture Strengthens The Immune System

 Many women with immunological factors hostile to pregnancy have been effectively treated with TCM prescription of diet, herbs, and acupuncture.
 When an acupuncturist treats the root problem, the immunological markers correct themselves.

 Fertility Hormone Regulation

-Acupuncture has been known to control pain through stimulating the release of beta-endorphin.
-In addition, beta-endorphin works to influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a women’s ovulation and fertility that includes gonadotropin releasing hormone (GnRH), follicle stimulating hormone (F.S.H.), luteinizing hormone (L.H.) and human chorionic gonadotropin (hCG).
+Acupuncture has been known to control pain through stimulating the release of beta-endorphins.
+In addition, beta-endorphins work to influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a women’s ovulation and fertility that includes gonadotropin releasing hormone (GnRH), follicle stimulating hormone (F.S.H.), luteinizing hormone (L.H.), and human chorionic gonadotropin (hCG).

 Regulates Hormones Creating Better Egg Quality